How I can help

 • How do I handle HR issues at the organizational level?

 You know your mission is vital.
 Its essential and powerful impact deserves nothing less than the best organization behind it.
-I provide guidance and thought partnership to leaders and boards to improve your capacity to create a high-performing, sustainable organization including:
+I provide guidance and thought partnership to leaders and boards to improve your capacity to manage a high-performing, sustainable organization including work in the following areas:

 • Strong and knowledgeable staff and board: Organizational excellence is achieved first and foremost through strong leadership.
 Good governance practices and procedures are a vital elements of a high performing organization.